-For our purposes, we will replace the role of $H$ with $F = H - \frac{X^\perp}{2}$ and say surfaces which are noncollapsed with respect to $F$ are $F$ $\alpha$-noncollapsed; recall from above that convexity of $F$ with respect to the renormalized flow is preserved.
-We discuss now for the sake of exposition $F$-noncollapsing under the RMCF in just the compact case: \begin{lem} Suppose $M$ is a compact manifold which is $F$ $\alpha$-noncollapsed and consider $M_t$, the flow of $M$ under the renormalized mean curvature flow.
-Then there is a function $C(t) > 0$ depending on $\alpha$ only with $C(0) = \alpha$ for which $M_t$ will be $F$ $\alpha$-noncollapsed with with constant $C(t)$. \end{lem} \begin{pf} In remark (7) of \cite{BA} Andrews notes that noncollapsing is preserved under the (regular) mean curvature flow for positive functions $f$ satisfying $\frac{df}{dt} = \Delta f + |A|^2f$ (see also \cite{ALM} for more general homogeneous flows and \cite{Lin} for general Haslhofer-Kleiner type curvature estimates).
-Noting that $f = -tH + \frac{X^\perp}{2}$ is such a function in our setting (with respect to the regular MCF, $\frac{df}{dt} = \Delta f + |A|^2f$ due to Smoczyk \cite{Smo}), noncollapsing with respect to $f$ is preserved under the MCF on $[-1, T)$.
-Using the transformation \ref{change} and that for any interval $[-1, c)$, $c < 0$, that the distortion in the reparameteriztion \ref{param} is bounded, so that balls will not be mapped to points and the regions they bound will have curvature controlled by that of the original balls.
-Within these regions then we can find osculating balls with diameter bounded below only in terms of the original ones (i.e. depending on the noncollpasing constant) and $t$ giving us the statement. \end{pf}
+For our purposes, we will replace the role of $H$ with $F = H - \frac{\langle X, \nu \rangle}{2}$ and say surfaces which are noncollapsed with respect to $F$ are $F$ $\alpha$-noncollapsed; recall from above that convexity of $F$ with respect to the renormalized flow is preserved.
+For motivation we next discuss $F$-noncollapsing under the RMCF in just the compact case: \begin{lem} Suppose $M$ is a compact manifold which is $F$ $\alpha$-noncollapsed and consider $M_t$, the flow of $M$ under the renormalized mean curvature flow.
+Then there is a continuous function $C(t) > 0$ depending on $\alpha$ only with $C(0) = \alpha$ for which $M_t$ will be $F$ $\alpha$-noncollapsed with with constant $C(t)$. \end{lem} \begin{pf} In remark (7) of \cite{BA} Andrews notes that noncollapsing is preserved under the (regular) mean curvature flow for positive functions $f$ satisfying $\frac{df}{dt} = \Delta f + |A|^2f$; see also \cite{ALM} for more general homogeneous flows and \cite{Lin} for general Haslhofer-Kleiner type curvature estimates.
+Noting that $f = -tH - \frac{\langle X, \nu \rangle}{2}$ is such a function in our setting due to Smoczyk \cite{Smo}, noncollapsing with respect to $f$ is preserved under the MCF on $[-1, T)$.
+Using that for any interval $[-1, T)$, $T < 0$, that the distortion in the continuous reparameteriztion \ref{param} is bounded, we see that balls will not be mapped to points.
+In particular within these regions then we can find osculating balls with diameter bounded below in terms of the original ones depending on $t$, giving us the statement because $f$ is brought to $F$ under the coordinate change up to a positive, continuous factor which is also bounded on $[-1, T)$. \end{pf}